score-json/json/TSF/trustable/no-json-faults/NJF-06.4.3.md

     Erikhu1: 1.0
 ---

-If the service provided by nlohmann/json accepts the value-candidate as a singleton, then the value-candidate is accepted.
+If the service provided by the nlohmann/json library accepts the value-candidate as a singleton, then the value-candidate is accepted.